jasonbayton/11ty/_src/blog/2023/11/submit-better-tickets.md

 - Load the device is under normally, as a lower-spec device may struggle casting its screen while performing other activities
 - Are prompts being received?
 In Kiosk deployments, apps may not be able to display over the locktasked kiosk environment, or the notification bar may be disabled

-All of this information isn't _expected_ in an opening issue request, but considering any of this for the inclusion in an opening request will significantly help in reducing the back-and-forth required, so as the requestor of a support ticket, the more information you provide upfront, the sooner an issue can be resolved.
+All of this information isn't _expected_ in an opening issue request, but considering any of this for inclusion will significantly help in reducing the back-and-forth required, so as the requestor of a support ticket, the more information you provide upfront, the sooner an issue can be resolved.

 ## Be reasonable with urgency